jlipps/triager/README.md

    it [here](https://github.com/blog/1509-personal-api-tokens)), just export it in your env as `TRIAGER_TOKEN`.
 It's much safer for it to be an env variable than in your code somewhere.
+3. Give your webhook a secret and export it in your env as `WEBHOOK_SECRET`.

 Run the server
 -------